 It is more important than ever to be agile as an organization in order to be able to respond quickly to changes.
 Especially in the B2B market.
 Agile working with methods such as Scrum, Lean and Kanban is therefore preferred over traditional project management.
 But how do you approach this way of working in an often traditional environment?
-The experts discuss this in part 7.

 During this session the B2B digital commerce group discusses Agile and Scrum in the B2B organization.
 Herbert Pesch (director of B2B digital agency Evident) and Roelof Swiers (Intershop) are the joint hosts of the group.
 This time, the group has been invited to Evident.
 Evident is a digital agency that supports B2B organizations in their growth in an economic climate that is constantly changing due to digital developments.